Genivia/ugrep/README.md

-**ugrep** offers options that are compatible with the [GNU grep](https://www.gnu.org/software/grep/manual/grep.html) and BSD grep utilities, and can be used as a more powerful replacement of these utilities.
+**ugrep** offers options that are compatible with the [GNU grep](https://www.gnu.org/software/grep/manual/grep.html) and BSD grep utilities, and can be used as a more powerful replacement of these.

 **ugrep** matches Unicode patterns.
 The regular expression syntax is POSIX ERE compliant, extended with Unicode character classes, lazy quantifiers, and